akaplo/bluebikes-dock-tracker/README.md

 # Bike dock tracker

-Records how many bikes are available at the bike-share stations you pick, and shows the numbers on a chart over time.
+A simple local application that logs how many bikes are available at the bikeshare stations you care about, and shows the numbers on a chart over time.
+Readings are logged to local CSV file; the only network calls made are to the Bluebikes feed.

-Everything runs on your own computer.
-There is nothing to sign up for, no account, no key, and no service anyone hosts for you.
-You clone this, run it, and your readings stay in a CSV file on your disk.
-The only thing it talks to is the bike-share system's own public feed.

-It ships pointed at Bluebikes in Boston, but reads any [GBFS](https://github.com/MobilityData/gbfs) 1.1 feed, so it works for most North American bike-share systems.
+Technically built to read any [GBFS](https://github.com/MobilityData/gbfs) 1.1 feed, so it should work for most bikeshare systems.

 There are two separate parts: